 Connecting with others is important for our wellbeing and helps make us feel safer, less stressed and less anxious.
 Keep in touch with your friends and whānau on the phone, or through social media, video chats and text.

 Take notice/Me aro tonu

 Try to see this time as a chance to rest.
 Find ways to switch off and recharge.
 Reading, deep breathing and meditation are all great ways to unwind.
-Do a mindfulness exercise - the Mindfulness Education Group has some you might find helpful.
+Do a mindfulness exercise - Small Steps and the Mindfulness Education Group has some you might find helpful.

 We know being in quarantine can be difficult, but it’s a good opportunity to let yourself do nothing and simply ‘be’.

 We know this is tricky right now, but try your best to do what you can with the exercise options available to you.
 Regular movement helps release tension and stress and can give you an energy boost.
 You could even do a yoga workout in your room (this is one example from YouTube) or 10 minutes of simple stretching.
 Here’s a simple workout that only takes seven minutes, and all you need is a chair.

 Keep learning, stay curious/Me whai whakaaro

 Learning new things and getting creative helps to focus your mind and gives you a sense of purpose.
 You could use this time to learn something you’ve always wanted to know about, but never had the time.
 Research your whakapapa or family tree.
 Watch documentaries on topics you’re interested in.
 Look up the history and stories of different cultures.
 Download an app like Duolingo and start learning a new language.
 Puzzles and games activate the learning parts of our brain and help us to experience ‘states of flow’, or being ‘in the zone’, which can also make us feel relaxed and calm.
 Try crosswords or Sudoku online.